DimePlusss/LSDA/README.md

-mlinspect-SQL
+LSDA
 ================================
-This is an SQL extension to the [mlinspect framework](https://github.com/stefan-grafberger/mlinspect) to transpile Python library functions to SQL for execution within a database system.
+LSDA is a transpiler that aims to optimize data science pipelines in python.
+We accomplish this by converting preprocessing operations to SQL and executing them in database systems during runtime.
+Currently, we are supporting only pandas operations.
+We build on the work of the [mlinspect framework](https://github.com/stefan-grafberger/mlinspect) and its extension [mlinspect-SQL] (https://gitlab.db.in.tum.de/ge69xap/mlinspect) which can be used to inspect ML Pipelines for debugging purposes.
+We use [XDB](https://dl.acm.org/doi/10.14778/3611540.3611625) to process cross-database queries.
+Since it is not publicly available, you would have to set up a PostgreSQL database system and change the query compilation step accordingly.

 ## Run mlinspect locally